thisismetis/Metis_Fundamentals/cloud_computing/google-colab-instructions/README.md

   2. Colab notebooks are also aggressively time constrained.
 The kernels are pruned based on activity in obscure and inconsistent ways.
 It's possible to manage this but very valuable to be aware of in advance.

 * The best way to approach the second problem (and an important approach to cloud computing in general) is to set up your system so that it can be interrupted and pick up gracefully at any moment.
 For example, you might use google drive to store a log of neural network training progress as well as weights for each epoch.
-You can write your script/notebook so that its able to check if training was in progress and then pick it back up in the middle.
+You can write your script/notebook so that it's able to check if training was in progress and then pick it back up in the middle.
 You can read the log, see if the most recent epoch < max_epochs, and if so, load the most recent weights, set the learning rate and other params accordingly, and then off to the races.